source-academy/general/instructor/github/README.md

         - [Downloading submissions](#downloading-submissions)
 - Closing a course

-# Setting up a course
+# Setting up course

-## Creating a GitHub Classroom organization
+## Creating GitHub Classroom organization of course
 1. Navigate to the GitHub Classroom website at https://classroom.github.com/.
 2. Sign in to GitHub.
 3. Click on "New Classroom" and select "Create a New Organization".
 4. Fill in the details of your classroom and confirm the creation of the Organization.

-## Authorizing our application for your classroom organization
+## Authorizing Source Academy to access GitHub Classroom organization of course
 Source Academy might not be able to see your assessments if it is not given permission to access your organization's repositories.
 Please follow the steps below to set the permissions.

 1. Go to https://source-academy.github.io/ and click on "Classrooms" at the top of the control bar.
 Click on "Log In" to login with GitHub through our website.
 By approving Source Academy, you add it to your list of personally approved apps.
 2. On your account, navigate to Settings > Applications > Authorized OAuth Apps.
 3. Click on the Source Academy app, then grant permission for your classroom application.

-## Adding learners to your classroom organization
+## Adding learners to GitHub Classroom organization of course
 1. Ask your learners for their GitHub usernames.
 2. Navigate to the GitHub page of your organization.
 Take note - this is not the GitHub Classroom page for the same organization.
 3. Navigate to People > Invite Member and invite your learner to the organization.
 Make sure to invite them as members:\